kubedb/docs/docs/guides/elasticsearch/x-pack/configuration.md

 ## Changing authPlugin

-To change authPlugin, it is recommended to create another ElasticsearchVersion CRD.
-Then, use that elasticsearchVersion to install a elasticsearch with other authPlugin.
+To change authPlugin, it is recommended to create a new ElasticsearchVersion CRD.
+Then, use that elasticsearchVersion to install an Elasticsearch server with that authPlugin.

 ## Deploy with X-Pack

-To deploy with X-Pack, you need to use the specific elasticsearchversion where `X-Pack` is used as `authPlugin`.
+To deploy with X-Pack, you need to use an `ElasticsearchVersion` where `X-Pack` is set to `authPlugin`.

 Here, we are going to use ElasticsearchVersion `7.3.2`, which is mentioned earlier in this guide.

-So, the sample yaml looks like,
+Now, let's create an Elasticsearch server using the following yaml.

 ```yaml
 apiVersion: kubedb.com/v1alpha1